Diastasis Recti

 The following tips will help you better manage the pressure within your core as your belly grows, and therefore help you to heal faster in the postpartum period.
 If you have DRA already, these are also excellent tips to begin your healing.

-• Belly Breathing (360 degree style): This is so important whether you are pregnant/postpartum or not!
-Proper breathing (i.e., 360 degree Belly Breathing) activates the deep core muscles of your core canister which helps to regulate intra-abdominal pressure.
-Learn how to do Belly Breathing here.
+360 Breathing: This is so important whether you are pregnant/postpartum or not!
+Proper breathing (i.e., deep core or diaphragmatic breathing) activates the deep core muscles of your core canister which helps to regulate intra-abdominal pressure.
+Learn how to do 360 Breathing here.

 By reading this blog, you agree not to use the content as medical advice to treat any medical condition in either yourself or others.
 Please consult your physician before starting any new exercise program or technique, whether pregnant or not.
 Under no circumstances shall Motion Melissa LLC, any guests or contributors to the blog, or any employees, associates, or affiliates of Motion Melissa LLC be responsible for damages arising from use of this content.
 Thank you for being here!